Fernap/UberASMTool/assets/readme.txt

 you try to run it out of the box with your existing list.txt file, you'll notice an error during list processing that the sprite: command is no longer supported.
 Simply change "sprite:" to "freeram:" in your list.txt, and remove the "sprite-sa1:" line.
+The way the global code file works has also changed.
+See the "Common Issues" section below for how to convert any any resources that that use this.

 Other new features include:
 - Multiple resources per level/overworld/game mode.
 No more library